-The sensitivity analyses above have been determined based on a method that extrapolates the impact on the defined benefit obligation as a result of reasonable changes in key assumptions occurring at the end of the reporting period.
-The sensitivity analyses are based on a change in a significant assumption, keeping all other assumption constant.
-The sensitivity analysis may not be representative of an actual change in the defined benefit obligation as it is unlikely that changes in assumptions would occur in isolation of one another.
+The sensitivity analyses above have been determined based on a method that extrapolates the impact on the defined benefit obligation and other long-term benefits obligation as a result of reasonable changes in key assumptions occurring at the end of the reporting period.
+The sensitivity analyses are based on a change in a significant assumption, keeping all other assumptions constant.
+The sensitivity analysis may not be representative of an actual change in the defined benefit obligation and other long-term benefits obligation as it is unlikely that changes in assumptions would occur in isolation of one another.
 The same method has been applied for the sensitivity analysis as when calculation the recognised pension liability.

-The following payments are expected contributions to the defined benefit plan in the future years:
+The following payments are expected contributions to the defined benefit plan and other long-term benefits in the future years: